YuZhaoMRI/iBAM/README.md

 # iBAM MATLAB Package

-This repository provides the core MATLAB implementation of **implicit Brain Activity Mapping (iBAM)**, a framework designed to detect brain neural activations from task fMRI data.
+This repository provides the core MATLAB implementation of **implicit Brain Activity Mapping (iBAM)**, a framework designed to detect implicit brain neural activations from task fMRI data.

 ## Overview